Safe Inside (film)

 Safe Inside is a 2019 psychological thriller film directed by Renata Gabryjelska and written by Blazej Dzikowski.
 It stars Steven Brand, Tom Ainsley, and Andrea Tivadar.
 The plot follows Ana (Tivadar) and Tom (Ainsley), an American couple, travelling to rural France for farm work.
 After their bus crashes, they wake up alone and walk to their host Richard's (Brand) mansion.
 The film's music was composed by Elia Cmíral.

 The film won Best Thriller Feature award at the 2019 San Diego International Film Festival.
 It also won Best Director, Best Thriller, and Best Cinematography at the Las Vegas International Film and Screenwriting Competition.

 Plot

-Ana and her boyfriend Tom, an American couple traveling through Europe, decide to take up farm work in a remote region of France as part of their journey.
-They board a coach to their destination, but their plans are disrupted when the coach crashes under mysterious circumstances.
-Upon regaining consciousness, they find themselves alone in the aftermath of the crash, with no sign of the other passengers or the driver.
-Stranded and without transportation, they are forced to make their way on foot to the mansion of Richard Rolle, the man who had offered them work on his farm.
+Ana and her boyfriend Tom, an American couple exploring Europe, take a coach to a remote region in France, where they plan to work on a farm owned by Richard.
+However, their journey takes a turn when the coach crashes.
+Upon regaining consciousness, they find themselves alone, with the other passengers gone.
+Left with no other choice, they make their way on foot to Richard's mansion.